Skip to Content

 Its drag system is also waterproof and can handle between 25 and 40 lbs of pressure.
 Van Staal VR is equipped with MicroClick technology that improves tuning accuracy and lets you adjust the line tension in seconds.

 Spooling the reel with a braided line is simple because you don’t need the monoline backing.
-The line’s length ranges from 360 to 530 yards, allowing you to cast baits over long distances easily.
+The line’s length ranges from 360 to 530 yards, allowing you to easily cast baits over long distances.

-Van Staal’s model comes with a custom kit, so you can choose between bail and bail-less reel configurations.
+Van Staal’s model has a custom kit so that you can choose between bail and bail-less reel configurations.

 Pros